Drewlove/server-boilerplate/README.md

 4. Install the node dependencies `npm install`
 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+7. Create the database in psql
+8. In the .env file, change the MIGRATION_DB_NAME to match the newly created database in step 7

 ## Scripts